 The Police Department joined with the Montgomery County District Attorney's Office to provide a method where people can safely dispose of unused prescription and over the counter medications.
 A Med Rx Return Box was placed in the police lobby where it is accessible 24 hours a day, 7 days a week.
 Prescription medication, patches, pet medication, over the counter medications, and vitamins are just a few examples of the medications that can be collected.
 No needles, liquids or inhalers can be collected at this site.
-These returned medications will then be turned over to the DEA (Drug Enforcement Agency) on the National Drug Take Back Initiative that they sponsor twice a year in October and in April, to be properly disposed of where the effects of these drugs do not end up in the rivers, streams and ground water.
-In 2014 we collected over 365 lbs. of prescription medication.
+These returned medications will then be turned over to the District Attorney's Office on the National Drug Take Back Initiative that they sponsor twice a year in October and in April, to be properly disposed of where the effects of these drugs do not end up in the rivers, streams and ground water.
+In 2015 we collected over 337 lbs. of prescription medication.

-COMMUNITY RESPONSE ACTIVITIES AND PROGRAMS IN 2014
+COMMUNITY RESPONSE ACTIVITIES AND PROGRAMS IN 2015

-Internet Safety, DEA National Drug Take Back Initiative, Tours of Police Headquarters, Bullying Education, Township Adventure Day Camp, Child Fingerprinting, Town Watch National Night Out, Salvation Army Food Drive, Upper Merion Farmers Market, Police Chaplain Program, Upper Merion Community Fair, Citizens Advisory Board, School Walk Through Program, C.A.S.T.
-(Community Alliance for a Safer Tomorrow), presentation to Upper Merion Area School District Staff on Police Response to an Active Shooter, Cop Camp, Senior Scam Programs, Lock for Life Program, Coffee with the Cops, Police Week Demonstration, Scout Fingerprinting Merit Badge, Career Days, Survival 101, Med Rx Return, Seat Belt Safety and Alcohol Impaired Awareness in cooperation with the Montgomery County Health Department.
+Internet Safety, DA National Drug Take Back Initiative, Tours of Police Headquarters, Bullying Education, Township Adventure Day Camp, Child Fingerprinting, Salvation Army Food Drive, Water Ice Coupon Program, Upper Merion Farmers Market, Police Chaplain Program, Citizens Advisory Board, School Walk Through Program, C.A.S.T.
+(Community Alliance for a Safer Tomorrow), presentation to Upper Merion Area School District Staff on Police Response to an Active Shooter, Cop Camp, Senior Scam Programs, Lock for Life Program, Coffee with the Cops, Police Week Demonstration, Scout Fingerprinting Merit Badge, Career Days, Survival 101, Med Rx Return, Seat Belt Safety Awareness in cooperation with the Montgomery County Health Department and PennDOT.